 She stopped in her tracks.
 No, he hadn’t.
-That had been pretty clear very early in their marriage.
-Keith was after her money, not her looks, and not even her.
+That had been clear very early in their marriage, hurling those words at her.
+Keith had been after her money, not her looks, and not even her.
 She didn’t have a fortune.
-What she did have, she’d worked for every dime, saved pennies, cut corners.
+She’d worked for every dime, saved pennies, cut corners.
 Then she’d married him, trusted him, and lost everything in less than six months.
 Pride had kept her from sharing the outcome of her folly with anyone.
 Brave face and all that.
 But the rift between her and Keith was apparent.
-Anyone who came to their house would notice the separate bedrooms.
-Hadn’t Trish Delaney even drawn her aside and asked her, more than once, why she didn’t dump his ass?
+Anyone who came to their house noticed the separate bedrooms.
+Trish Delaney had drawn her aside more than once, asking why she didn’t dump his ass.
 Erica couldn’t tell her how close Keith’s spending had put them toward bankruptcy, how she barely had enough to pay the bills he’d racked up.
 She couldn’t lie either and say she loved the guy.
 She didn’t.
 Looking back, she never had.
 She’d done this to herself, and it’d been up to her to fix it.

-A clean exit needed precise planning and money to back her up.
-If she’d told Trish money was an issue, the crew would have bent over backward to see she had it.
+A clean exit needed precise planning and money to survive afterward.
+If she’d told Trish money was an issue, the crew would have done everything possible to see she had it.
 Erica couldn’t let that happen.
-This was her mess.
-Hers to solve.
+This was her mess to solve.
 She’d scrimped and saved until the moment was right.
 Then fate had stepped in with a whopper of a surprise.
 If Keith ever found out…

 Erica shook her head.
 She’d keep that little secret close to her chest, even from her nearest and dearest friends.
-Oh, they’d eventually find out, but by then Keith would be history.
+They’d eventually learn about it, but by then Keith would be history.
 Actually, him filing for divorce was perfect.
 He couldn’t accuse her of pulling a fast one.
 Well, he could, but…

 One problem at a time.

 Erica pulled in a much-needed breath and scrolled through the numbers on her cell phone while she paced the empty living room.
-The firefighter family was hers for now.
-All it would take was a call to any one of them, and she’d have all the help she needed to move tomorrow.
+All it would take was a call to any one of the firefighters, and she’d have all the help she needed to move tomorrow.

 “Hey, you.
 What’s up?”
 Trish’s bubbly greeting bolstered Erica’s mood.